What Affects Child Custody – Keeping the Best Interests of the Child

 • interactions with the child (a new live-in partner of one of the parents, for example)

-• The desires of the child so long as the child is at least 12 years old
+• The desires of the child, as long as the child is at least 12 years old

 douglass runger justice icon